SoftUni/Programming-Basics-Book-CSharp-EN/README.md

 > **Warning**: the translation of this book from its original Bulgarian language version is **not completed**.
 >
 > This is unfinished work.
-Once we finish it, we shall publish the book in PDF / MOBI / other formats.
+Once we finish it, we will publish the book in PDF / MOBI / other formats.

 <img src = "/assets/CSharp-Programming-Basics-Book-Cover.png" alt = "Programming Basics with C# – book cover" readme-book-cover-image />